Non-adaptive Group Testing: Explicit bounds and novel algorithms: Introduction

 \item The upper bounds we present differ from information-theoretic lower bounds by a constant factor that is independent of problem parameters.

-\item Also, the outer bounds we present are in the main {\it universal}.
-That is, the algorithms do not need to know the exact values of $\dfct$ -- as long as an outer bound $\dbnd$ is known, this suffices.\footnote{{Prior work, for instance by~\cite{GilIS:08}, had also considered group testing that was similarly universal in $\dbnd$.}}
+\item Also, many of the outer bounds we present are in the main {\it universal}.
+That is, most of the classes of algorithms we consider (except for those based on Linear Programming -- universal versions of these algorithms is a subject of ongoing research) do not need to know the exact values of $\dfct$ -- as long as an outer bound $\dbnd$ is known, this suffices.\footnote{{Prior work, for instance by~\cite{GilIS:08}, had also considered group testing that was similarly universal in $\dbnd$.}}

 \item We consciously draw connections between the compressive sensing and the group-testing literature, to show that despite the differences in models (linear versus non-linear, real measurements versus real measurements, {\it etc.}) algorithms that work for one setting may well work in another.
 Such a connection has indeed been noted before -- for instance,~\cite{CorM:06} used group-testing ideas to construct compressive sensing algorithms.
 Also,~\cite{MalS:09, Mal:10, MalM:12} were motivated by CS-type LP-decoding algorithms to consider corresponding decoding algorithms for the group-testing problem.